layer-pack/layer-pack-samples/readme.md

 - 1 shared core package with webpack configs & React client / SSR bootstrap
 - 1 package with some api service, inheriting the core
 - 1 package with some www service, inheriting the core
+- 1 package with some other www endpoint, inheriting the www & core layers

 To test go in the [samples/wp5-multiple-endpoints](samples/wp5-multiple-endpoints) package and check the readme